Vedbar/RNAseq_UC_DESeq2_pipeline/README.md

 ## Input data

-Raw paired-end FASTQ files were obtained from public RNA-seq datasets.
-Files should be named as:
+Raw paired-end FASTQ files were obtained from public RNA-seq datasets (SRR646 series).

-Sample_1.fastq.gz
-Sample_2.fastq.gz
+A total of 226 paired-end Illumina reads in FASTQ format were downloaded

 ## Reference genome and annotation